pycroscopy/CNMS_UM_2018_SPIMA/CNMS_UM_Workshop_schedule.md

 **You are highly encouraged to attend the follow-on** [workshop on Machine Learning](https://cnmsusermeeting.ornl.gov/files/2018/03/MachineLearning_WT_081518.pdf) **on August 15th.**

 ## Before the workshop
-1. Please familiarize yourself with the [basics](./README.md#prerequisites)
-2. Please fill out this quick [survey](https://docs.google.com/forms/d/e/1FAIpQLSeR5aB-iMxeCUyjk4t2hNhFKYy8ikBIqVPOZyzVeAbWXHvZ-w/viewform?usp=sf_link) about your comfort levels
+1. Please fill out this quick [survey](https://docs.google.com/forms/d/e/1FAIpQLSeR5aB-iMxeCUyjk4t2hNhFKYy8ikBIqVPOZyzVeAbWXHvZ-w/viewform?usp=sf_link) about your comfort levels
+2. Please follow [these instructions](./README.md#software) to install the necessary software.
+Due to the large number of attendees, the WiFi may be slower than ideal. **Therefore, please install the software on your laptop BEFORE the workshop**.
+3. Please familiarize yourself with the [basics](./README.md#prerequisites)

 ## Getting to the workshop